arduino-simulator-unit-testing

 How to perform unit tests on Arduino with Arduino Simulator

-Today we are going to see how to perform automated tests on Arduino, and for that, I share one of my “secret weapons”, the Arduino Simulator library.
+Today we are going to see how to do automated testing in Arduino, and for that, I’m sharing one of my “secret weapons”, the Arduino Simulator library.

-Suppose you have a machine that you want to put into production.
-This machine has a keypad, a user menu, an emergency stop button, an alarm speaker, sensors … and who knows what else.
+Let’s suppose you have a machine that you want to put into production.
+This machine has a button panel, a user menu, an emergency stop button, an alarm speaker, sensors… and who knows what else.

-Naturally, you will want to test that it works correctly.
-Every time you make a change, you’re not going to upload the code to the real machine and start pressing buttons and checking that everything works, right?
-Isn’t that right?!?
+Logically, you will want to test that it works correctly.
+Every time you make a change, you’re not going to upload the code to the real machine and start pressing buttons and checking that everything works, right? ¿!¿right?!?

 arduino-simulation-meme

-No, what you would like to do is perform a series of automated tests to verify that the code works correctly.
-This is where Arduino Simulator comes into play.
+No, what you would like is to have a series of automated tests that verify the code works correctly.
+That’s where Arduino Simulator comes into play.

 Schedule

-Let’s imagine that your machine has to do certain things when certain events occur.
+Let’s imagine your machine has to do certain things when a series of events occur.
 For example, if we press the emergency button, it has to stop and turn on the alarm.

 We will call this a use case.
-With Arduino Simulator, we can create a use case using a Schedule, which contains the actions that will occur at each moment.
+With Arduino Simulator, we can create a use case using a Schedule, which contains the actions that will happen at each moment.

 TEST_METHOD(MY_COOL_EXAMPLE_TEST)